Complete Inference of Causal Relations between Dynamical Systems: Methods

-We simulated unidirectional, circularly causal, independent and hidden common cause connection patterns (Fig.\,1) with $N=10000$ time series length.
-Only two subsystems were observed, the activity of the third subsystem was hidden.
+We simulated unidirectional, bidirectionally causal, independent and hidden common cause connection patterns (Fig.\,1) with $N=10\,000$ time series length.
+Only the first two subsystems were observed, the activity of the third subsystem was hidden.

-We preprocessed time series data by applying a rank normalization.
+We preprocessed time series data by applying rank normalization.

-We set model-parameters and applied the DC method on logistic map datasets.
+We set model-parameters and applied our method on logistic map datasets.
 We set embedding delay to $\tau=1$ and we found that embedding dimension $m=4$ was big enough in all cases.
-The probabilities were averaged over the neighbourhood sizes $k=[12,44]$, where the dimension-estimates were constant.
+The probabilities were averaged over the neighborhood sizes $k=[12,44]$, where the dimension-estimates were constant.

-DC was able to reconstruct the original coupling pattern between the observed logistic maps for all test cases, curiously it was able to detect hidden common cause between the two observed logistic maps.
+Our method was able to reconstruct the original coupling pattern between the observed logistic maps for all test cases; curiously, it was able to detect hidden common cause between the two observed logistic maps.